 Market risk is the risk of possible economic loss resulting from adverse changes in market risk factors such as interest rates, credit spreads, foreign exchange rates, and equity and commodity prices.
 Market risk is intrinsic to the Company's sales and trading, market making, investing, and risk management activities.
-For information on the Company's market risk oversight, monitoring and controls, please refer to the "Market Risk - Trading Activities" section in Management's Discussion and Analysis to our 2018 Form 10-K. For a discussion of risk oversight, refer to the "Risk Management Framework," "Board Oversight of Risk," "Management Oversight of Risk," and "Market Risk" sections in Management's Discussion and Analysis to our 2018 Form 10-K.
+For information on the Company's market risk oversight, monitoring and controls, please refer to the "Market Risk - Trading Activities" section in Management's Discussion and Analysis to our first quarter 2019 Form 10-Q and our 2018 Form 10-K. For a discussion of risk oversight, refer to the "Risk Management Framework," "Board Oversight of Risk," and "Management Oversight of Risk," sections in Management's Discussion and Analysis to our 2018 Form 10-K and the "Market Risk" sections in Management's Discussion and Analysis to our first quarter 2019 Form 10-Q.